bibrkacity/rest-example-13-2fa/README.md

 # The example of REST API with Laravel 13 with 2fa, php 8.5

 This is an example of REST API with Laravel 13 with 2fa, for learning purposes.

+Use Action classes for controllers.
 Use DTO and Repository patterns for index().

 I will be glad to see your pull requests.

 <!-- TOC -->
   * [Installation](#installation)